Music Takes Students Around the World

 Monmouth University Is a University Affiliate of the GRAMMY Museum

-One of only five to participate in this partnership, this association provides access to GRAMMY Museum content to all Monmouth students for educational purposes, curriculum resources, research programs, professional development seminars, collaborative marketing and promotions, project-based learning, and unique student internship opportunities.
+One of only 21 universities in the world to participate in this partnership, this association provides access to GRAMMY Museum content to all Monmouth students for educational purposes, curriculum resources, research programs, professional development seminars, collaborative marketing and promotions, project-based learning, and unique student internship opportunities.

 Symposia on Bruce Springsteen, Frank Sinatra, and More